ActianCorp/zeenea-platform-docs/docs/zeenea-user-management-api.md

 }
 ```

 Next, we'll retrieve the id of the relevant permission set.
-In this example, we will be using the "Data Steward" permission set, with the following id: ef18f11b-feda-461b-b51d-29dd761a9e5e.
+In this example, we will be using the "Data Steward" permission set, with the id `ef18f11b-feda-461b-b51d-29dd761a9e5e`.
 The API will return the newly created user's id.

 ```
 mutation {